samuelpearce/BibleWorksToUnicode/README.md

 ```

 ## Why?
-A long time ago, to display Greek/Hebrew or other non-latin characters, you would write latin characters and change the font to make it look like the character you want.
+A long time ago, to display Greek/Hebrew or other non-Latin characters, you would write Latin characters and change the font to make it look like the character you want.
+This is how BibleWorks worked.

+This leads to the following problems
-The issue is that this method requires the user to have the font installed.
+* this method requires the user to have the font installed.

-Another issue is that if you copied the letters from one application to another, you'd end up with ``a;nqrwpoj`` instead of ``ἄνθρωπος``.
+* Copying letters from one application to another, you'd end up with ``a;nqrwpoj`` instead of ``ἄνθρωπος``.
+* You can't search for specific greek characters using find/replace functions.

-The modern way is to actually use the Unicode characters for the letters you want.
+The modern way is to use Unicode characters for the letters you want.
+This allows you to change the font.

-This app searches for character combinations and replaces with the corresponding greek letters based on what character BibleWorks would display.
+This app searches for character combinations and replaces them with the corresponding greek letters based on what character BibleWorks would have displayed.

 For example:
 * a > α